ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 ## 1. Abstract

-CourseGPT is an intelligent educational assistant designed using a LangGraph-based agentic architecture to support students with subject-specific tasks in mathematics, programming, and general academic queries.
-Unlike generic chatbots, which often struggle with precise reasoning and specialized tasks, CourseGPT uses a multi-agent workflow to route queries to domain-specialized agents.
-The system integrates FastAPI for backend API services and Streamlit for an interactive web-based frontend.
-Experimental evaluation indicates improved intent classification accuracy, better performance on math and coding tasks, and acceptable latency, demonstrating CourseGPT’s effectiveness as a practical student helper chatbot.
+CourseGPT is an educational assistant built as a LangGraph-orchestrated multi-agent system across math, programming, and general academic domains.
+A router classifies intent and dispatches to specialist agents, each fine-tuned with LoRA/QLoRA adapters and backed by RAG + OCR for document-aware answers.
+The FastAPI + Streamlit stack provides an async service/UI layer, while Cloudflare R2 + AI Search handles storage and retrieval.
+Experiments show higher routing accuracy, stronger math/code quality, and acceptable latency versus a single-model baseline, positioning CourseGPT as a research-grade yet deployable student helper.

 ---